hekgarcia/ReactBookList/README.md

-# ReduxSimpleStarter
+# ReactBookList

 Interested in learning [Redux](https://www.udemy.com/react-redux/)?

-### Getting Started
+### About

-There are two methods for getting started with this repo.
+This is a React application that models a UI with a list of Books, where the user can click an item in the list, and this will display the details of the book.

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: